 For Dry Skin

-If you know you’re experiencing itchy skin because your skin is mostly dry (or cracking), these products will help you lock in your skin’s natural moisture and provide relief:
+If you know you’re experiencing itchy skin because your skin is mostly dry (or cracking), learn how to stop itching with these products which will help you lock in your skin’s natural moisture and provide relief:

 - Organic Manuka Honey Skin Soothing Cream: This cream is made with Manuka Honey, beeswax and organic tree nut-free oils to relieve even the driest skin.
 Works great on the entire body, face included!